Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Experiments

 \subsubsection{Virtual-Target Swinging}

-The racket swing error refers to the spatial deviation between the racket's contact point with the shuttlecock and the sweet spot during execution.
-To quantify the robot swing error, massive randomly sampled target position was designated, and Mocap was employed to measure the center position of the racket face.
+The racket swing error refers to the spatial deviation between the expected hitting position and the sweet spot during execution.
+To quantify the robot swing error, a large number of randomly sampled targets were designated, and MoCap was employed to measure the center position of the racket face.
 The robot was subsequently instructed to execute the hitting motion, and the actual measured interception point was compared against the commanded target position, the corresponding results are presented in Fig. \ref{fig:figure6}.

-We conducted a total of 71 virtual target swinging tests.
-The results showed a mean Euclidean distance error of 24.29 mm with an average racket speed of 5.32 m/s at impact.
-These results verify that the robot can effectively control the contact point within the radius of the racket face during complex hitting tasks, confirming its practical feasibility for performing high-precision swinging actions.
+We conducted 71 virtual-target swing trials for each policy.
+Both achieve high swing precision, with the target-known policy reaching a mean hit position error of 2.46 cm, while the prediction-free variant is less accurate with a mean error of 6.71 cm.
+The measured rigid-body racket speed at impact is typically in the 5–8 m/s range.
+These results verify that the robot can effectively control the contact point within the radius of the racket face during hitting tasks, confirming its practical feasibility for performing high-precision swinging actions.